ProgSoc/Constitution/CONSTITUTION.md

 - 5.5.5.
 Events Coordinators.
 The Events Coordinators shall coordinate the timeline and planning of Society events.

 - 5.5.6.
-Marketing Director.
-The Marketing Director shall manage and moderate all Society social media platforms, and shall provide and distribute Society marketing material.
+Marketing Directors.
+The Marketing Directors shall create and manage all promotional material pertaining to the Society, including but not limited to graphics, logos, motifs, themes and videos.

 ### 5.6.
 Security